 4. Involve Team Leaders and Line Managers

 When it comes to assessing the overall performance, contribution and achievement of employees, the feedback of their team leaders matter the most.
-Hence it is essential for an organization to ensure the involvement of the team leaders in any rewards program to make it truly efficient and successful.
+Hence it is essential for the organization to ensure the involvement of the team leaders in any rewards program to make it truly effective and successful.

-– It should be timely; as any delay in rewarding and recognizing employee, efforts diminishes its value.
+– It should be timely; as any delay in rewarding and recognizing diminishes its value.

-– It should have some tangible value so that the employees continue to feel motivated long after receiving the reward.
+– It should have some tangible value so that the employee continues to feel motivated even after receiving the reward.

-– It should be value-based so that employees feel motivated to work towards a common objective.
+– It should be value-based so that employees feel motivated to work towards common objectives.

 6. Make the Program Multifaceted and Diverse

-‘Maintaining a variety in the rewards and recognition program keeps the concept fresh and exciting for long.
-Employees tend to feel a sense of curiosity about the rewards that they will be given and this enhances the general enthusiasm for the program.
+Creating variety in the rewards and recognition program keeps the concept fresh and exciting for long.
+Employees tend to feel a sense of curiosity about the program that enhances their enthusiasm about participation in the program.

-However, care should be taken that the diversity is not achieved at the cost of hurting the sensitivities of other members of the workforce as it can render the whole process ineffective and even make the employees feel demotivated.
+However, care should be taken that the variety is not achieved at the cost of hurting the sensitivities of specific members of the workforce.
+This can render the whole program ineffective and even make the employees feel demotivated.